heidihw/lilyvale/APIDOC.md

 **Error Handling:**

 - Possible 400 (invalid request) errors (all plain text):
+  - If user has already reviewed this item, returns error with `User has already reviewed this item.`
   - If user has not purchased the item before, returns error with `User has not purchased this item before.`
+  - If item id is invalid, returns error with `Item does not exist.`
   - If user is not logged in, returns error with `User not logged in.`
   - If any of the required parameters is missing, responds in plain text with the message `Missing required params.`
 - Possible 500 errors (all plain text):